GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/03_api_reduction.rst

 Make Master Flat
 ================

-We create the master flat field and add it to the calibration manager as follow:
+We create the master flat field and add it to the calibration database as follow:

 .. code-block:: python
     :linenos: